tensorfreitas/lunatask-mcp/README.md

 ## Integration with other tools

 ### Claude Code
-You give acess to Claude code via:
+You give access to Claude Code via:
 ```bash
 claude mcp add lunatask-mcp -- uvx --from git+https://github.com/tensorfreitas/lunatask-mcp --config-file /your/path/to/lunatask_mcp_config.toml
 ```